-Rivers, a Democrat, was the representative for Michigan’s 13th congressional district from 1995 to 2002.
+Rivers was the representative for Michigan’s 13th congressional district and was a Democrat.
+She served from 1995 to 2002.

 Rivers is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 2002 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).